-The world generates nearly two billion tons of municipal solid waste (MSW) each year, enough to fit into 822,000 Olympic sized swimming pools.
-MSW comes includes trash from companies, buildings, houses, yards, and small businesses.
+The world generates nearly two billion tons of municipal solid waste (MSW) each year, enough to fit into 822,000 Olympic-sized swimming pools.
+MSW includes trash from companies, buildings, houses, yards, and small businesses.

-The amount of trash is set to rise as the population grows.
+The amount of trash created is set to rise as the world population continues to grow and, most of all, grows more affluent.
 Between 2016 and 2050, waste is expected to increase by as much as 70 percent, according to the World Bank.